eugeniop/blog/_posts/2023-09-03-Mosaic-generator-Part-II.md

 3. Compute the closest color in a given palette to the average.
 4. Add the resulting palette color (also 3 integers for RGB) into an output array.

-* Step 2 is accomplished by simply adding all `R`, `G` and `B` and dividing by number of pixles in a tile.
+* Step 2 is accomplished by simply adding all `R`, `G` and `B` and dividing by number of pixels in a tile.
 * Step 3 is a little bit more interesting, but simple too.
 I am just using the *Euclidean* distance of the average to all palette reference colors:

 `D = SQRT( (Ri - Rp)^2 + (Gi - Gp)^2 + (Bi - Bp)^2 )`

 `Ri`, `Gi`, and `Bi` is the input (average) color. `Rp`, `Gp`, and `Bp` is the `RGB` value of the reference palatte.
 And I am comparing it to all values in the palette. *Gray scale* is 16. *Lego* is about 227 and *Prisma* is 150.
 In any case, it is pretty fast...

-The complete function looks like this:
+The complete module looks like this:

 ```js
 const sharp = require('sharp');